mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 ### NORMALIZED SWIM PACES
 ![Swim Paces](/assets/jpg/swim-20210114.jpeg)
-So while the numbers appear to be similar, the feeling is easier this year.
+<sup>So while the numbers appear to be similar, the feeling is easier this year.</sup>

 I was late getting on the bike after dinner, but I got this scheduled 60 minutes on the trainer too.
 Not much to report except it is late and time to get some sleep.